APogue/APogue.github.io/_posts/posts/2024-09-14-TitleVI-Model.md

 - Sexual assault is still pervasive

-- From 2015 to 2019 students have a better understanding of what constitutes assault (SaVE training is working)
+- From 2015 to 2019 students have a better understanding of what constitutes assault (AAU survey---SaVE training is working)

 - But students are not reporting